e-vinci/web3-2025/src/data/post/course-lessons/lesson-5-graphql.md

 Notice how some lines are commented out in `schema.ts`.
 This is because the actual augmentation will happen in files stored under the `src/api/topic/` folder.

-4. Let's augment our schema with everything related to expenses:
+3. Let's augment our schema with everything related to expenses:

-Create the file `backend/src/api/expense/augmentGraphqlSchema.ts`:
+create the file `backend/src/api/expense/augmentGraphqlSchema.ts`

 ```ts
 import SchemaBuilder from "../../graphql/builder";